 Holodomor comes from the combination of the Ukrainian words holod (hunger) and mor (to exterminate or eliminate).

 Between 1932 and 1933, under the totalitarian regime of Josef Stalin, the Soviet Union engineered a famine that killed between 7 and 10 million Ukrainian citizens.
-The Holodomor genocide was part of an attempt by the Soviet regime to not only destroy individual peasants, but also the Ukrainian culture.
+The Holodomor famine was part of an attempt by the Soviet regime to not only destroy individual peasants, but also the Ukrainian culture.
 The Soviet state believed that the Ukrainian peasantry was counterrevolutionary, and their distinct culture and nationalism provoked the Kremlin leadership.

 The Soviet government wanted to modernize Ukraine at an unprecedented pace.
 Stalin determined that the best way to do so was to break the back of the independent peasantry throughout the USSR.
 To do so he called for the disruption of grain deliveries and forcibly requisitioned grain from the peasants.
 In 1931 the government collected more than 45% of the entire Ukrainian grain harvest, and all the seed grain for the following year.
 The peasants were left to slaughter their cattle to survive and this left them with shortened food supplies.